 Protection of state secrets

 The protection of state secrets is a complex set of measures aimed at keeping state secrets and preventing their dissemination, disclosure or use.

-The following information may be recognised as a state secret:
+The following information may be recognized as a state secret:

 - information regarding state military potential, defence strategy and tactics, and plans for defence and mobilization;

-- information regarding the armament, communications and information systems, material and technical facilities and the acquisition of security and intelligence services;
+- information regarding the armament, communications and information systems, material and technical facilities of intelligence and security services and their purchase;

-- information regarding the layout of structures, installations, facilities and other sites significant for national security and defence, defence and evacuation plans;
+- information regarding the defence and evacuation plans, layout of structures, installations, facilities and other sites significant for national security and defence;

 - information regarding the types and amount of products manufactured for national security and defence purposes, as well as the potential of the facilities;